Milwaukee Jewish Federation >> Reform >> Synagogues >> Reform

 President: Laurie Schwartz

 Member of the Union for Reform Judaism

-Our vibrant congregation is home to just under 1000 families and provides a warm, spiritual, and communal environment.
+Our vibrant congregation is home to just under 1000 families who are our partners as we work to create a world of wholeness, justice, and compassion.and provides a warm, spiritual, and communal environment.

 Director of Synagogue Relations: Abby Habush Schroeder